Stakeholder Organizations

 - Centre des loisirs des Sourds de Montréal (CLSM)

-- Comité d’aide aux femmes Sourdes de Québec
+- Comité d’aide aux Femmes Sourdes de Québec (CAFSQ)

 - L’Association des personnes avec problèmes auditifs des Laurentides (APPAL)